 You bet!
-Spices have been used throughout history for their nutritional and medicinal benefits - Food as Medicine!
-Add these favorites to your recovery smoothie and use in cooking for maximum nutritional benefits.
+Spices have been used throughout history for their nutritional and medicinal benefits – Food as Medicine!
+Add these favourites to your recovery smoothie and use in cooking for maximum nutritional benefits.

 Whether you’re a weekend warrior or a ‘sweat daily’ enthusiast, your cardiovascular system (heart, blood vessels and veins) play a crucial role in your performance.
 Keep your heart pumping strong with these top 5 nutrients to support cardiovascular health.